 Definition of 'Regional'

-Pathway to Permanent Residence from the Provisional 489 and 491 visa holders
+Pathway to Permanent Residence from the Provisional 491 visa holders

-Both the 489 and 491 Provisional Regional Visas provide a potential pathway to Permanent Residence assuming that you meet the eligibility criteria which include:
+The 491 Provisional Regional Visas provides a potential pathway to Permanent Residence assuming that you meet the eligibility criteria which include:

 - Subclass 191 (Permanent Residence (Skilled Regional)):